hashgraph/hedera-services/test-clients/yahcli/README.md

 # Scheduling a transaction

-You can schedule a transaction to be signed by the reciepent of the transaction.
+You can schedule a transaction to be signed by the recipient of the transaction.
 For example,
 ```
 Use accounts create -S to create a new receiver account with signature required 0.0.R
 --config /test-clients/yahcli/config.yml -a 3 -n localhost -p 2 accounts create -m test -r 2 -a 5 -S